 - Build on the global data foundation provided by MICS6 to conduct analysis of disaggregated data at the national, regional, and global level that yields insights as to how barriers to education opportunities can be reduced so each child can reach his or her full potential.

 The MICS-EAGLE Initiative offers activities at the national, regional and global levels.
 National level activities seek to identify specific education issues using MICS data linking to policy discussions, and key education data gaps that require additional studies or data sources.
 Global and regional level activities are geared toward capacity building through increased foundational knowledge regarding the use of household data analysis to inform education sector policy discussions.
-The following seven topics will be analyzed through an equity lens (gender, socio-economic status, ethnicity, etc.) throughout the process:
+The following eight topics will be analyzed through an equity lens (gender, socio-economic status, ethnicity, etc.) throughout the process: